Do you enjoy listening to music?

 That way the show appears like a personal documentary of the musician’s journey to creating songs.

-Great thing about this music podcast is that you will hear the artists’ take apart his song and reveal how he comes up with his music, what inspires him and what the song is about.
+One great thing about this music podcast is that you’ll hear the artist take apart his song and reveal every step of the journey – what inspired him and what the song is all about.

 Song Exploder podcast episodes usually consist of the artist’s narration of his story interjected by a clip of his music as a form of transition to the next topic.

-At the end of the show, the song being discussed will be played and that is my favorite part of an episode.
-Hearing the song after knowing how it was made will give you a new perspective on the song.
+At the end of the show, the song being discussed will be played and that’s my favorite part!
+Hearing the song after knowing how it was made gives you a new perspective on the song.

-Listening to Exploder Song podcast will provide you with a unique music experience as it presents the history of the song coming straight from the maker.
+Listening to Song Exploder podcast provides a unique music experience as it presents the history of the song coming straight from the maker.